Fairpl3x/creator-docs/Docs/docs/avatars/avatar-dynamics/physbones.md

 PhysBones is a replacement for Dynamic Bones.
 While both systems share a lot of concepts, there are some major differences with PhysBones, so not all avatars may directly translate over to VRChat’s system.

-An example of how to use Avatar Dynamics can be found in the SDK under `VRCSDK\Examples3\Dynamics\Robot Avatar`.
+An example of how to use Avatar Dynamics can be found in the SDK under `Packages > VRChat SDK - Avatars > Samples > Dynamics > Robot Avatar`.

 ## VRCPhysBone